umbraco/UmbracoDocs/umbraco-cms/reference/configuration/richtexteditorsettings.md

 ## Valid elements

-Allows you to specify the valid HTML elements for the rich text editor as well as the allowed properties, for instance, in the config above the `a` element is allowed, and it's allowed to have `onclick`, `href`, and many more attributes.
+Allows you to specify the valid HTML elements for the rich text editor as well as the allowed properties.
+For instance, in the config above the `a` element is allowed, and it's allowed to have `onclick`, `href`, and many more attributes.

 ## Invalid elements